miruna1224/miruna1224/README.md

 Here are some of my interesting repositories.
 Feel free to explore and contribute!

 ### 🔒 **Cybersecurity & Security Projects**
-- [**Ransomware Detection Tool**](https://github.com/miruna1224/ransomware-detection) - A tool to detect ransomware behavior in network traffic using machine learning.
+- [**Malware samples database**](https://github.com/miruna1224/Malware-Samples.git) - A database used to calsify malware in network traffic using machine learning.
-- [**CryptoHub**](https://github.com/miruna1224/cryptohub) - A Python-based secure cryptocurrency transaction platform.
+- [**Infected Traffic database**]([https://github.com/miruna1224/cryptohub](https://github.com/miruna1224/Infected_traffic.git)) - A database used to identify clean traffic from infected traffic (with malware) in network traffic filtering using machine learning.

 ### 🖥️ **Software Development**
 - [**Mini CTF**](https://github.com/miruna1224/mini-ctf) - Web project to simulate a platform used for CTF competitions.